jfiander/slack-notification/README.md

 Channels can be made available by setting ENV variables beginning with `SLACK_URL_`.

-If you are using Rails credentials, the `:slack` will take priority over ENV variables, if present.
+If you are using Rails credentials, `.slack` will take priority over ENV variables, if present.

 The title field will default to `ENV['SLACK_DEFAULT_TITLE']`, if present.